-What to Do When your Kids Hate Dinner
+What to do When Your Kids Hate Dinner

-Rudeness is not acceptable.
+Rudeness is not acceptable

 As a family, we talked about how there are certain terms or phrases that are unacceptable because they are rude and hurtful.
 These include: yuck, gross, ewww, disgusting, never, etc. But we also agreed that everyone was entitled to his/her opinion, as long as it was expressed politely.
 Some examples of ways to express that were: “this isn’t my favorite” and “no thank you.”

-Feedback is always welcome.
+Feedback is always welcome

 When my kids don’t like a food I now ask them what could be done differently to make it better.
 This has been helpful because it has taught me (and them) a lot more about their preferences, which is helpful for planning other meals.

-Change the focus.
+Change the focus

 Instead of focusing dinnertime on eating, we now use it as family time.
 This helps to take the pressure off the food for me and for my kids.
 I no longer feel like I have to produce a masterpiece every night and they don’t feel like they have to love it.

-Don’t make another meal.
+Don’t make another meal

 This is a hard one for parents.
 It’s a hard one for me too.
 But if every time our kids don’t like something, we hop up to make them something else, they are never going to stretch themselves to give things another try.
 If just saying, “sorry you aren’t a big fan, but dinner is dinner” is too hard for you, then first try to help them to find a component of dinner that they are willing to eat, and if that doesn’t work, then a no-cook option like an apple or banana is ok.

-Change the dynamic.
+Change the dynamic

-Remind yourself that it isn’t personal.
+Remind yourself that it isn’t personal

 They aren’t trying to hurt your feelings or be rude: they are just struggling to make sense of something that’s challenging for them and sometimes for you too.